davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 This section aims to justify all of the decisions made in the proposed design from [*Proposal*][proposal] and discuss why alternatives were not chosen.

-## Why not replace `#![no_std]` as the source-of-truth for whether a crate depends on `std`?
-[rationale-replace-no_std]: #why-not-replace-no_std-as-the-source-of-truth-for-whether-a-crate-depends-on-std

-Crates can currently use the crate attribute `#![no_std]` to indicate a lack of dependency on `std`.
-With `Cargo.toml` being used to express a dependency on the standard library (or lack thereof), it is unintuitive for there to be two sources-of-truth for this information.

-`#![no_std]` serves two purposes - it stops the compiler from loading `std` from the sysroot and adding `extern crate std`, and it prevents the user from depending on anything from `std` accidentally.

-`#![no_std]` could hypothetically be replaced by a lint to prevent use of the standard library and a change to the compiler so that it loads the `std` speculatively unless it is used.

-However, while rustc does have some support for speculatively loading crates, it is not possible to do so and not declare them as a dependency in cross-crate metadata.

-↩ [*Proposal*][proposal]

 ## Why explicitly declare dependencies on the standard library in `Cargo.toml`?
 [rationale-why-explicit-deps]: #why-explicitly-declare-dependencies-on-the-standard-library-in-cargotoml